 Renovating existing buildings and decommissioning older infrastructure on station will allow for a continued year-round presence on the island in support of high priority science and long-term monitoring, including the work of:

 The project team will work with key stakeholders to minimise disruptions to priority science during construction.
-The AAD will undertake an increased maintenance program over the next two years to allow safe operation of the existing station.
+The AAD will undertake an increased maintenance program over the next 2 years to allow safe operation of the existing station.
 The Division will regularly conduct safety and risk assessments regarding the current station to maintain a safe living and working environment.

 Existing buildings that are surplus to long-term requirements will be decommissioned, consolidating the station area and reducing the total number of buildings on the island from the existing 48 buildings.

-At the same time three of the island’s network of field huts will be refurbished.
+At the same time 3 of the island’s network of field huts will be refurbished.
 Waste materials will be returned to Australia for disposal as well as asbestos removed from all buildings.
 There will be an assessment of ways to protect the station from ocean inundation.

 The Macquarie Island Research Station Modernisation Project has a responsibility to meet regulatory, statutory and legislative requirements relating to the environmental and cultural heritage management of Macquarie Island, including the following Acts and instruments: